 Finally, what would a good WITB post be without the bag itself?
 Every now and then I use my huge Burton USA Staff Bag from the WAGC, but for the most part, I stick with my trusty Sun Mountain 4.5LS stand bag.
 It’s on the large end for a carry bag, but is still pretty light and holds everything I need and more.
 Since I’m riding a golf cart 95% of the time, weight isn’t much of an issue for me.
 The 4.5LS also had features that make it perfect for golf carts like a flat bottom, lockable legs and a cart strap pass through.

 There will be a few changes coming in the next few months as I get ready for my next big event – The Tour sponsored by Under Armor’s National Championship in Ocean City, Maryland in June.

-The first change will be my golf ball.
-As I mentioned before, while I love the Callaway Chrome Soft’s great feel, wild patterns, and bright colors, it is simply not the right golf ball for my game.
-It spins too much on wedge shots and flies 8-12 yards shorter off the tee that the ball I was fitted for – The Bridgestone Tour B X. I’ll be switching back to Bridgestone immediately.
+The first change may be my golf ball.
+As I mentioned before, while I love the Callaway Chrome Soft’s great feel, wild patterns, and bright colors, it is not perfect for my game.
+It spins a bit too much on wedge shots and flies shorter off the tee than the ball I was fitted for – The Bridgestone Tour B X. I’ll be considering a switch back to Bridgestone in the near future.